wuyifan0203/threejs-demo/README.md

 3. Run `pnpm screenshot` to generate case screenshots.
 4. Run `pnpm dev` to preview the effect.

+> if you first time to run `pnpm screenshot`, you should run `npx puppeteer browsers install chrome` first.

 ## Contribution

 If you have any suggestions or want to contribute code, feel free to submit a Pull Request or create an Issue.